Profex993/Profexs-Warzone/README.md

-This is my multiplayer pvp deathmatch game for school project.
+This is my multiplayer pvp death-match game for school project.

+firewall is needed for the port you want to run the server on